Why does reward and recognition matter?

 1. Establish criteria for what constitutes rewardable behaviour or actions

-Keep it varied, and make sure you’re familiar with all your staff – you don’t want to be accused of favouritism because you can only remember Martha’s name, especially when Martha doesn’t even work for you anymore.
+Further, from a manager perspective – keep it varied, and make sure you’re familiar with all your staff – you don’t want to be accused of favouritism.

 2. Don’t be gratuitous